 The Ihlara Valley is an incredible gorge with a stunning river running right down the heart of the valley for 16km within the volcanic rock.
-It is near the province of Aksaray but still considered part of the southern Cappadocia region.
-It’s a great spot for a relatively easy walk amidst some peaceful, leafy nature as well as being a hub for cave churches, of which you will find many along the trail.
+It is near the province of Aksaray but is still considered part of the southern Cappadocia region.
+The Ihlara Valley Hike is great for a relatively easy walk amidst some peaceful, leafy nature as well as being a hub for cave churches, of which you will find many along the trail.

 HOW TO GET TO IHLARA VALLEY

 Most people visiting Cappadocia will stay in Goreme or Uchisar, both of which are quite far from Ihlara Valley.
 We decided to rent a small car for the day, which cost us $40 USD plus gasoline.
 Ihlara Valley is an 80-minute drive from Goreme.
 However, along the way is the popular Derinkuyu Cave Village, which we visited.
 This broke up the drive and is also considered one of the top attractions in Cappadocia.
 On our day trip from Cappadocia, we visited Derinkyu Underground City, Ilhara Valley, and then boosted down to see the pink salt lake, Lake Tuz.

 Below you can see the Ihlara Valley Map, which shows the gorge in the southern part of Cappadocia.

 The Green Tour in Cappadocia is a pretty awesome day out and includes a short trek in Ihlara Valley as well as a visit to Ortahisar Castle among many other sights. *The itineraries can change so be sure to check what sights are included.